Superconducting Quantum Interference in Edge State Josephson Junctions

-{\it Low-energy description.--} We focus on the low-temperature and small voltage regime, $T,V\ll \Delta$, where transport is governed by the transmission of CPs.
-In the absence of quasiparticle excitations, involved states have energies below $\Delta$ and, considering long enough junctions compared to the coherence length in the edges, $L\gg \xi=v_F/\Delta$, we can keep the continuum description of Eq.~(\ref{modelES}) by promoting $\Delta$ to be the new natural UV cutoff, see Fig.~\ref{setup}.
-Next, we integrate out the SCs~\cite{Chris2017,VirtanenRecher2012,FazioHekkingOdintsov1995,FazioHekkingOdintsov1996,SM}, which results in a self-energy for the edge system that describes the tunneling of CPs.
-These tunnelings contribute numerous terms indexed by the corresponding edge states and SCs to/from which the electrons of a CP tunnel.
+{\it Low-energy description.---} We focus on the low-temperature and small-voltage regime $T,V\ll \Delta$, where transport is governed by the transmission of CPs.
+In the absence of quasiparticle excitations, involved states have energies below $\Delta$ and, considering long enough junctions compared to the coherence length in the edges $L\gg \xi=v_F/\Delta$, we can keep the continuum description of Eq.~(\ref{modelES}) by promoting $\Delta$ to be the new natural UV cutoff, see Fig.~\ref{setup}.
+Next, we integrate out the SCs~\cite{Reeg2017,Virtanen2012,Fazio1995,Fazio1996}, which results in a self-energy for the edge system that describes the tunneling of CPs, cf. Supplemental Material (SM)~\cite{SM} .
+These tunnelings contribute numerous terms indexed by the corresponding edge states and SCs to which and from which the electrons of a CP tunnel.
 All terms are proportional to the tunneling rate $\Gamma=\pi t^2 N_S$, with $N_S$ being the normal density of states per spin in the SCs at the Fermi level.
-For two-particle tunnelings with zero or two spin-flips, the spin-structure of the injected CPs will remain singlet, whereas, with only one of the spins being flipped, injections into edge states of triplets becomes possible, accompanied by the additional factor $\sim f_T/(1+f_T^2)$ in their rates.
-Thus, electrons can even be injected into the same edge state~\cite{VirtanenRecher2012,SM}, see Fig.~\ref{setup}(a).
+For two-particle tunnelings with zero or two spin flips, the spin structure of the injected CPs will remain singlet, whereas, with only one of the spins being flipped, injections into edge states of triplets become possible, accompanied by the additional factor $\sim f_T/(1+f_T^2)$ in their rates.
+Thus, electrons can even be injected into the same edge state~\cite{Virtanen2012,SM}, see Fig.~\ref{setup}(a).
 In addition to such a direct CP injection into the same edge, there can be CAR processes where the partners of a CP split and tunnel into opposite edges, see right of Fig.~\ref{setup}(a).
-The CAR rates are finite, if the coherence length of the SCs $\xi_S$ exceeds $W$; we characterize their relative suppression in comparison with direct ones by $f_C$~\cite{ChoiBruderLoss2000,RecherSukhorukovLoss2001,RecherLoss2002,BaxevanisOstroukhBeenakker2015,SM}.
-Following from Eq.~(\ref{tMat}), finite momentum injections feature an extra phase factor depending on the point of injection and $k_F$.
+The CAR rates are finite, if the coherence length of the SCs $\xi_S$ exceeds $W$; we characterize their relative suppression in comparison with direct ones by $f_C$~\cite{Choi2000,Recher2001,Recher2002,Sato2010,Baxevanis2015,SM}.
+Following from Eq.~(\ref{tMat}), finite-momentum injections feature an extra phase factor depending on the point of injection and $k_F$.